eoneill23/turing-yearbook/README.md

 This is my first attempt at using the React framework.
 This application is built with two class components (an 'App' class and a controlled form) as well as two functional components.

-The goal of this project was to create a yearbook-style application that displayed photos, names, quotes, and superlatives of Turing School staff as well as random student mock data.
+The goal of this project was to build and test a yearbook-style application that displayed photos, names, quotes, and superlatives of Turing School staff as well as random student mock data.
 Users can update any name, quote, or superlative.

-The controlled form compnent allows a user to create new students.
+The controlled form component allows a user to create new students.

 ## Author